opentelekomcloud-docs/tag-management-service/umn/source/management/predefined_tags/searching_for_predefined_tags.rst

 #.
 Under **Management & Deployment**, select **Tag Management Service**.

 #.
-Choose **Predefined Tags**.
+Click **Predefined Tags**.

 #.
-In the filter boxes, enter a value or key to search for tags.
+In the filter boxes, enter a tag value or tag key to search for tags.

 #.
 Click **Search**.

-   The search result is displayed in the predefined tag list.
+   The target predefined tags are displayed.

    Click |image1| if you want to refresh the predefined tag list.